JoseDeFreitas/wikipedia-edits-chart/README.md

 and query parameters, as well as some examples.
 If the user couldn't be found or there is no edits for the choosen year, the API will let you know with a red message.

+To see the amount of katas completed in a day, you must hover over that day.

 ### Parameters